 - The Reviews – Best Fairway Woods For High Handicappers

-Do I Need a Fairway Wood?
+Do You Need a Fairway Wood?

-Can I Just Use Hybrids?
+Can You Just Use Hybrids?

 This is because they have a shorter shaft and a bit more forgiveness due to the lower COG.